Cut by Raiders, Brown becoming a Patriot on eve of opener

 The Raiders granted the disgruntled but talented receiver his Saturday morning, two days before their season opener.

-“We just exhausted everything,” Gruden said.
+“We just exhausted everything,” coach Jon Gruden.
 “We tried every way possible to make it work.
 All I’m going to say is, it’s disappointing.”

 Brown asked for the release after he was upset about his latest team fine over an outburst during practice at general manager Mike Mayock.
 That fine allowed the Raiders to void more than $29 million in guarantees over the next two years in Brown’s contract if he wasn’t on the team.